sarafinmahtab/MathJsWrapper/README.md

-# MathJsWrapper
+# MathJs Wrapper
-A wrapper of the mathjs.org (https://mathjs.org/) javascript library to evaluate math expressions.
+A wrapper of the mathjs.org (https://mathjs.org/) JavaScript library for Android to evaluate math expressions.